 Software Supply Chain Configuration the Newest Trend

 Software Supply Chain Management is the newest shiny object in both the DevOps and the DevSecOps community discussions.
 But what does it mean in relation to software development?

 Historically, Supply Chain Management has been defined as a ‘commerce’ term that refers to tracking the logistics of goods and services moving between producer and consumer.
-This would include the storage and flow of raw materials with a focus around the channels that support the process.
+This would include the storage and flow of raw materials with a focus on the channels that support the process.

 When we look at this concept from the perspective of software development, we will soon see that it is a new form of Software Configuration Management.
 Yes, the new SCM is SCM.
 The core of Supply Chain Management is the process of controlling changes in software.
 The new SCM expands our old practices to consider all ‘raw materials’ that we manage as part of our software build and package step.
 Companies purchase and download open-source libraries used in their in-house software.

 Historically, not much has been discussed around the software supply chain or software configuration management practice.
 This area of expertise has never been ‘sexy.’
 That is until the SolarWinds ‘supply chain’ hack.
 The Solar Winds hack was a hard lesson to learn, but it taught us to take a closer look at how we consume our ‘raw materials’ and to be more serious about how we build and package our software.